How Can You Mend a Broken Heart

 In the US Atco Records issued both mono and stereo versions of the song on each side as a promo single.
-The B-side was a Maurice Gibb composition "Country Woman".
+"Country Woman" was the B-side here too.

 The song appears in the 2013 film American Hustle and on its soundtrack.
 It also provided the title to director Frank Marshall's 2020 documentary film The Bee Gees: How Can You Mend a Broken Heart.

 Writing and recording

 Barry and Robin Gibb wrote the song in August 1970 with "Lonely Days" when the Gibb brothers had reconvened following a period of break-up and alienation.
 "Robin came to my place," says Barry, "and that afternoon we wrote 'How Can You Mend a Broken Heart' and that obviously was a link to us coming back together.
 We called Maurice, finished the song, went to the studio and once again, with only 'Broken Heart' as a basic structure, we went in to the studio with that and an idea for 'Lonely Days', and those two songs were recorded that night".

 They originally offered the song to Andy Williams, but ended up recording it themselves, although Williams did later cover the song on his album You've Got a Friend.
 Barry also explains, "We might imitate a certain group, later on, the group will pick up on the song and say that suits us."
-Maurice Gibb possibly had a hand in the writing of "How Can You Mend A Broken Heart" although the song is officially credited to Barry and Robin Gibb.
+Maurice Gibb possibly had a hand in the writing of the song, although it is officially credited to Barry and Robin Gibb alone.
 The 2009 release Ultimate Bee Gees officially credited Maurice for the first time as co-writer of the song, for both the "Ultimate" CD and DVD, and it was credited to the moniker Barry, Robin and Maurice Gibb.

-The song was recorded on 28 January 1971 in London, the same day as "We Lost the Road", "When Do I", "If I Were the Sky", "Bring Out the Thoughts in Me" and "Ellan Vannin".
+The single version was recorded on 28 January 1971 in London, the same day as "We Lost the Road", "When Do I", "If I Were the Sky", "Bring Out the Thoughts in Me" and "Ellan Vannin".
 The group's later song "My World" followed along the same musical ideas on this song.
 Robin Gibb's remarked on the song, "The whole thing took about an hour to complete.
 The song reached the number one spot, to our great satisfaction."